cfpdx-401JS-spring-2017/in-class-work/week01_node-js-fundementals/apr11_build-async/README.md

     * running unit tests
         * once
         * when a `.js` file changes.
+* Have a working model of asynchronous programming in NodeJS
-* Write and use asynchronous functions
+* Write and utilize asychronous functions effectively

 ## Agenda